mynar7/blog/content/blog/how-to-learn-anything/index.md

 You need rest, patience, and persistence to learn what at first feels insurmountable.

-## 2. Developing a High-level understanding
+## 2. Developing a High-level Understanding

 Many tutorials and guides zero in on the syntax and finite steps required to accomplish something.
 This is great if you're a veteran and well-versed in the subject matter.